NASA-IMPACT/hls-sentinel2-downloader-serverless/lambdas/mock_scihub_search_api/README.md

-# Mock SciHub API 🛰🤡
+# Mock SciHub Search API 🛰🤡

 ## High level overview

-The Mock SciHub APIs purpose is to act as a simple replica of the SciHub API for Integration tests.
+The Mock SciHub Search APIs purpose is to act as a simple replica of the SciHub Search API for Integration tests.
 It has 4 results it returns depending on the requests it receives.

 ---